tristongrayston/tristongrayston.github.io/_posts/2024-08-12-OptionCriticNetworks.md

 distribution over the action space, and the critic, which computes a value function for every state.
 The components do different things, one could consider the critic as a pseudo-world model, in the sense that it theoretically calculates value over the preceeding states, meaning some understanding of the model as a whole.
 And one could understand the actor as a designated behaviour, creating a method of prioritizing certain moves over certain other moves.
-An actor, in this sense, behaves in a consistent way throughout the environment which we can call it's policy, denoted as $\pi$.
+An actor, in this sense, behaves in a consistent way throughout the environment which we can call it's policy, denoted as $$\pi$$.

 In this case, what we have is a modification of the actor component of this model.
 Instead of wanting to choose actions, we want to choose behaviours.
-Each of those behaviours can be considered as their own independent actors, with their own independent policies, which we can denote $\pi_\omega$.
+Each of those behaviours can be considered as their own independent actors, with their own independent policies, which we can denote $$\pi_\omega$$.
-We can choose these behaviours, or which behaviour to pick at which time, as $\pi_\Omega$.
+We can choose these behaviours, or which behaviour to pick at which time, as $$\pi_\Omega$$.
 An easy way to make this make sense is to consider that:
 $$\forall \omega \in \Omega$$
 so the policy of choosing a behaviour is a probability distribution over all behaviours.

 We also note, now that we have defined options/behaviours, we want to make the symbols and functions we've learned over our time as reinforcement learners make sense to this.
-So, we can denote $Q_\Omega(s, \omega)$ as the Q-function of a specific option.
+So, we can denote $$Q_\Omega(s, \omega)$$ as the Q-function of a specific option.
 Bit of a trip as to what that actually means.
-I think it's equivalent of saying the value function of the behaviour of $\omega$.
+I think it's equivalent of saying the value function of the behaviour of $$\omega$$.

 This type of notation is consistent throughout the paper.

 Using this notation, the authors of this paper hit us with some pretty crazy new theorems.
-Such as the \textbf{Intra-Option Policy Gradient Theorem} which, describes the gradient over $Q_\Omega(s, \omega)$.
+Such as the \textbf{Intra-Option Policy Gradient Theorem} which, describes the gradient over $$Q_\Omega(s, \omega)$$.

 # Implementation level (Not here yet lol)